-Since the passing of the Modern Slavery Act in 2015, this is our fourth statement on compliance.
+Since the passing of the Modern Slavery Act in 2015, this is our fifth statement on compliance.
 In 2017, as a newly formed group, we took significant actions and in 2018, our approach and endeavours continued to be refined in the context of our enlarged group.
 In 2019 a new role, Ethical Compliance Manager, was created to focus on this area and take further actions.
-In 2020, we will continue to tackle the issue of modern slavery.
+In 2020, we continued to progress with our 'Ethical Roadmap' and assessing our supply chain despite the constraints of Covid 19.